chavan-shivam/Web-Development/README.md

 files: index.html, hours.html, about.html, contact.html and style.css

 - Emojis, from [Emojipedia](https://emojipedia.org/taco/).
-- Project buid onn only html and css
+- Project buid on only html and css
+- A small project focused on fundamentals of html and css